 9:00 PM: Early bedtime — Day 5 has an early start.

 Variant for the wet season (Nov–Apr): Replace with the Variant B day trip described in our 3-day itinerary — Bogor Botanical Gardens by KRL train, with the Presidential Palace gardens in the afternoon.
+The sea crossing is rough and visibility poor in the rainy months, and a wasted boat day is worse than a guaranteed garden one.

 Day 5 — Bogor or Bandung Day Trip